SAT Exam Eligibility: Check Age Limit, Educational Qualification & Required Documents

 SAT Eligibility Criteria Overview

 There are no fixed criteria for SAT eligibility, but there are a few parameters that candidates must follow before appearing for the test.
-SAT exam dates for Indian students 2023 are offered seven Saturdays per year.
+SAT exam dates for Indian students 2025-26 are offered seven Saturdays per year.
 Candidates can register for the exam according to their preparation levels.
-To get admission to top US universities/colleges SAT exam eligibility for Indian students:
+To get admission to top US universities/colleges, SAT exam eligibility for Indian students:

 SAT Exam Age Limit

 There is no specific SAT age eligibility for students taking the test.
-It is seen that students belonging to the age group of 17 to 19 before SAT exam date are among the highest to appear for SAT.
+It is seen that students belonging to the age group of 17 to 19, before the SAT exam date, are among the highest to appear for the SAT.
 But, the College Board has defined SAT eligibility criteria for students who are less than 13 years old or are studying in a grade lower than the eighth grade.
-However, there is no minimum or maximum age limit for eligibility criteria for SAT set up by the conducting body.
+However, there is no minimum or maximum age limit for eligibility criteria for the SAT set up by the conducting body.

-SAT exam eligibility criteria based on SAT exam age rules are as follows:
+SAT exam eligibility criteria based on the SAT exam age rules are as follows:

-• If the test-taker is 12 years of age or younger, they can register for SAT through mail
+• If the test-taker is 12 years of age or younger, they can register for the SAT by mail

-• If the test-taker is 13 years of age or younger, they can register for SAT by creating the free account
+• If the test-taker is 13 years of age or younger, they can register for the SAT by creating a free account

 The College Board has not indicated any minimum qualification for the exam as part of their SAT Eligibility Criteria.
-Hence, it is upto the students when they want to appear for the exam.
-Usually, students who have completed their school level education applicable for eligibility criteria for SAT exam center.
-However, students from all age groups and even who are graduates can appear for the exam.
+Hence, it is up to the students when they want to appear for the exam.
+Usually, students who have completed their school-level education are eligible for the eligibility criteria for the SAT centres.
+However, students from all age groups, and even those who are graduates, can appear for the exam.

 SAT Exam Eligibility for ID Proof